 - Remain current on all available merchandise and research product information.

-- Perform general cleaning, dusting, and upkeep as needed.
+- Perform general cleaning, dusting, and upkeep as needed; organize and merchandise product.

 - Process merchandise—assist with receiving, tracking, and pricing product.

-- Execute proper opening and closing procedures for the store—responsible for alarm codes, banking, and deposits.
+- Execute proper opening and closing procedures for the store—responsible for banking and deposits.

 - Maintain daily logs—daily sales, store traffic, guest feedback, and customer follow-up.